ga4gh/refget/docs/decision_record.md

 ## 2022-09-05 - How sequence collection are serialized prior to digestion

+The serialisation in this context is the conversion of the sequence collection object into a string that can be digested.

 ### Decision

 The serialisation of a sequence collection will use the following steps